AkanimohOD19A/portfolio-nu/content/blogs/post-9.md

 author: "AfroLogicInsect"
 image: /images/blog-placeholder.png
 ---

+# Pt3 - Building a Drowsiness Detection Web App from scratch

 In the final leg of this Tutorial, we start to build a webpage using __Streamlit__ that can perform three things:
 1. Give some description of the Application